 Exeter was an important port in the Middle Ages.
 Wool was exported and wine (the drink of the upper class) was imported.
 However, in the late 13th century Isabella, Countess of Devon, built a weir across the Exe, 3 miles south of Exeter.
 Ships could no longer sail into the town to load and unload their cargoes.
 That had to be done at Topsham.

 In the early 13th century passages were dug to bring water into Exeter.
 In 1435 William Wynard built almshouses for 12 poor people.
 There was also a hostel for lepers, dedicated to Mary Magdalene built in the 12th century.
 Magdalen Street is named after it.

 EXETER IN THE 16th CENTURY

-By 1500 Exeter probably had a population of 8,000.
+By 1500 Exeter probably had a population of about 8,000.
 In those days a typical village had only 100 or 150 inhabitants.
 So Tudor Exeter was a large and important town.
 The main industry was still the manufacture of wool.
 The tanning industry also continued to thrive.
-Moreover Exeter continued to be an important port.
+Moreover, Exeter continued to be an important port.
 In 1566 a canal was dug around the weir so ships could once again sail to the town.